deepsarkar2003/go-bots/README.md

 # go-bots

+in this i'll be making a very basic hello world bot where if you type Hello the output message will be world this is a part of series in which i'll be making bot using go

 Step : 1 - Setup discord developer account in discort develop portal "https://discord.com/developers/docs/intro"
 Step : 2 - Tap on application "https://discord.com/developers/applications"
 Step : 3 - New Application